TrovoLtd/TrovoWebsite/src/TrovoWebsite/TrovoWebsite/Content/Agile_AntiPatterns.md

 If you'd like to justify your professional salary while you're doing that, you can either card-carry your expertise around (in the case of disfunctional programmers and designers), or wave your capital A Agile certificates around and use big words from business school (in the case of disfunctional Product people).

-None of this is agile (lower case a), because it's highly unlikely to deliver any value, unless you get once-in-a-career lucky.
+None of this is agile (lower case a), because it's highly unlikely to deliver any value, unless you get at-best-once-in-a-career lucky.

-If you'd like to skip the detail and find out how to do a much better job, check out the next article, but you'll miss a lot of snarky fun.
+If you'd like to skip the detail and find out how to use the frictionlessness of the digital realm to actually play the percentages of success better, check out the next article.
+But you'll miss a lot of snarky fun if you do.

 ## Making stuff up as you go along and calling it "Agile"

 ### Not doing all the things

 Cherry picking "the bits of Agile that suit us".
 See article 1 and the 12 Angry Snakes - you have to do *all the things*, because each one stops at least one of the others from biting you in the arse.

 ### Doing too much in one go